cncf/velocity/README.md

 Azure,=SKIP
 ...
 ```
-The special flag '=SKIP' for a project means that this org should NOT be groupped
+The special flag '=SKIP' for a project means that this org should NOT be grouped

 `skip.csv` a csv file that contains lists of repos and/or orgs and/or projects to be skipped in the analysis:
 ```